 - interviews with defendants or accused

-- interviews with, and a survey of, relevant professionals (including court staff, legal advocates and the judiciary)
+- interviews with, and a survey in May 2019 of, relevant professionals (including court staff, legal advocates and the judiciary)

 We will undertake a mapping exercise to understand the extent of court modernisation in the criminal justice system across Great Britain.